Can cats have honey? The myths, debunked.

 So that tells us something!

-It all depends on the cat, the honey, and how much they’ve eaten.
+It all depends on the cat, the type of honey, and how much they’ve eaten.

 Processed honey is often just empty calories with added sugars.
-It won’t add any value to a cat’s diet, and may even cause health problems.
+It doesn't offer the nutritional benefits of honey and may cause an upset stomach.

-Raw manuka honey is believed to have specific health benefits that have been observed in animals as well as people.
+Raw manuka honey offers specific health benefits that have been observed in animals as well as people.

-So these benefits may well extend to cats.
+And these possible benefits may well extend to cats.

-But with their different dietary requirements, and any underlying health problems, it’s crucial to check with your vet before giving them any kind of supplement.
+But with their different dietary requirements, and any underlying health problems, it’s crucial to check with your vet before adding honey to your cat's diet.

 When it comes to cats and honey, the most evidence of success that we have relates to wound management rather than diet.